-Investment Office Staff (continued) Program Responsible Party Report Content Frequency 10 10 1(Staff shall report CaIPERS investment risks and associated returns.
-Staff shall provide input and consulting on the design of risk reports used to measure and monitor risk.
-Reports should reflect the key risks identified as part of the overall risk framework.
-Volatility - Staff will report on both forecasted total No less than annually No less than annually No less than risk and tracking error, measured as one standard deviation for the next year.
-These measures will be reported for each asset class and the Total Fund.
+Investment Office Staff (continued) Dreaman Responsible Deport Content Frequency Program Party 0 Report Content Frequency No less than 9.
+Staff shall report CalPERS investment risks and associated returns.
+10 Staff shall provide input and consulting on the annually No less than 10. design of risk reports used to measure and monitor annually risk.
+Reports should reflect the key risks identified annuany as part of the overall risk framework.
+11 Volatility - Staff will report on both forecasted total No less than • • • risk and tracking error, measured as one standard annually deviation for the next year.
+These measures will be annaany reported for each asset class and the Total Fund.
 In addition, staff will document the accuracy of risk forecasts for the Total Fund.
-Staff will accomplish this by presenting the history of monthly forecast and realized risk for both total risk and tracking error. annually 12.
-Leverage - Staff will provide a report of recourse debt, non-recourse debt and notional leverage by asset class and the Total Fund.
+Staff will accomplish this by presenting the history of monthly forecast and realized risk for both total risk and tracking error.
+12. Leverage - Staff will provide a report of recourse No less than debt, non-recourse debt and notional leverage by annually asset class and the Total Fund.
 The report will also include capital commitments for the illiquid asset classes.
-No less than annually Risk Asset Allocation & 13.
-Currency Risk - Staff will provide a report summarizing both actual portfolio and benchmark currency exposures of the Total Fund.
-No less than annually Management Risk Risk 14.
-Management 15.
-14. Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due from CalPERS investment counterparties.
-The report will include credit default swap spreads and credit ratings for use in determining when exposure to individual counterparties is to be limited.
-No less than annually 15.
-Concentration Risk - Staff will aggregate exposures across asset classes to create measures of concentration including industries, countries, and security issuer.
+A (13.
+Currency Risk - Staff will provide a report No less than Diale Asset summarizing both actual portfolio and benchmark annually Risk Allocation & Risk 14 currency exposures of the Total Fund.
+Management 14.
+Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due No less than annually Management from CalPERS investment counterparties.
+The arinualiy report will include credit default swap spreads and credit ratings for use in determining when exposure to individual counterparties is to be limited.
+15. Concentration Risk - Staff will aggregate exposures No less than across asset classes to create measures of annually concentration including industries, countries, and - security issuer.
 This information will be presented for both the Total Fund portfolio and policy benchmark.
-No less than annually 16.
-Stress Testing -Staff will be responsible for the specification of stress testing and provide a periodic report that estimates the potential loss of market value to the Total Fund portfolio if certain economic events or historical scenarios were to occur.
-No less than annually 17.
-Liquidity Risk - During times of market stress, staff will report on the risk that assets cannot trade at or near the previous market price because of inadequate trading volume for particular instruments.
-Liquidity risk may also be evaluated based on capital commitments and debt restructuring requirements.
-No less than annually
+16. Stress Testing - Staff will be responsible for the No less than specification of stress testing and provide a periodic annually 17. report that estimates the potential loss of market value to the Total Fund portfolio if certain economic 17 events or historical scenarios were to occur.
+No less than 17.
+Liquidity Risk - During times of market stress, staff will report on the risk that assets cannot trade at or annually will report on the risk that assets cannot trade at or near the previous market price because of annually inadequate trading volume for particular instruments.
+Liquidity risk may also be evaluated based on capital commitments and debt • restructuring requirements.